Video Editing Programs for Mac, PC, iPhone and iPad

 Free: iMovie

-iMovie on iPad iMovie on iPhone The iOS version of iMovie is free with iPads and iPhones.
+The iOS version of iMovie is free with iPads and iPhones.
 It’s easy to use, but more limited than the desktop version.
 The most recent version has chromakey (green/blue screen) and a much wider choice of soundtracks.
 But I prefer VN Editor (below).
-My major gripe is that it automatically adds dissolves between clips, which you have to remove.
-The iPad version (left) has a precision editor and audio waveforms which are missing from the iPhone version.

-Free editor for Android and iOS: VN Video Editor
+Free editor for Android and iOS

 VN Editor is an impressive free editor that works on most recent iOS and Android devices (there’s also a Mac version).
 Unlike most free editors, you don’t need to pay extra to remove a watermark.
 You can even add beat markers to edit to the rhythm of music, and keyframes for adjusting effects.
-I find the interface more intuitive than the mobile version of iMovie, and the Android version also works well.

 Pro mobile editing app: LumaFusion